kovasap/shifting-world/README.md

 1. Random map generation that works well given the developments that exist.
    Every game should feel like a new puzzle to solve.
-1. show a flow chart for how developments chain into each other somewhere
+1. show a flow chart for how developments chain into each other somewhere.
+Start with https://blog.klipse.tech/visualization/2021/02/16/graph-playground-cytoscape.html.
 1. Add a deck of global effects (weather?) from which a set of cards is flipped each game.
    Each card has an effect that changes parameters across the whole game.